redis-developer/beats-by-redis/README.md

 ## Account API

-Beats-By-Redis provides an API for account registration and login.
+Beats By Redis provides an API for account registration and login.
 The API uses Redis JSON to store account information.
 Tokens are used for validating authentication, and are stored in a session cookie.

 ### Login API